Cutting Porcelain Tiles

 Once we have selected the Blade, we need to choose the right machine for using it.
 Again, there are multiple choices here, and it all depends too on if are you going to do Wet or Dry cutting.

 I have selected six excellent pieces that can do the job, as we can see below.

-Feel free to browse the product specifications and you will find the most appropriate one for your work style.
-Please take into account than some of this Hand Machines are for Wet Cutting while others are only for Dry cutting.
-Also take into consideration the diameter of the blade you will be using as these hand machines are limited in the blade sizes they can allocate.
+Browse through the product specifications and you will find the most appropriate one for your work style.
+Please take into account that some of these Hand Machines are for Wet Cutting while others are only for Dry cutting.
+Also, take into consideration the diameter of the blade you will be using as these hand machines are limited in the blade sizes they can allocate.